I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_interface_information.md

 ## Members

+`Length`

+Specifies the length, in bytes, of this structure.

+`InterfaceNumber`

+Specifies the device-defined index identifier for this interface.

 `AlternateSetting`

 Specifies a device-defined index identifier that indicates which alternate setting this interface is using, should use, or describes.